 It’s a startling fact: nearly two-thirds of Americans living with Alzheimer’s are women.
-This isn’t a coincidence, and it’s not just because women tend to live longer.
-The science now points to a more complex story rooted in our unique biology, particularly the dramatic hormonal shifts that occur during midlife.
-The transition through perimenopause and menopause is a critical window where vulnerability increases.
-This isn’t a predetermined outcome.
-By understanding the interplay between your hormones, your genes, and your lifestyle, you can take targeted action to build a powerful, proactive defense for your long-term brain health and rewrite the narrative for your future.
+This isn’t a coincidence, and it’s not just because we tend to live longer.
+The science points to a complex story rooted in our unique biology—especially the dramatic hormonal shifts during midlife.
+The transition through perimenopause and menopause is a critical window where our vulnerability increases.
+But this is not a predetermined outcome.
+By understanding the interplay between your hormones, genes, and lifestyle, you can take targeted action.
+This guide offers a proactive defense for your long-term brain health, from hormone optimization to breakthroughs in gene therapy brain treatments.

 Key Takeaways